kaku2015/PrivacySafeDocs/FAQ.md

 </br>6.Make sure that the system version is 6.0 or higher.
 </br>7.Confirm that the floating window permission is turned on.
 </br>8.Some systems (oppo, vivo, etc.) may not work.

-- **Q: Unable to install/uninstall apps.**
-- A: You may have enabled the "Install/Uninstall Defend" feature, please disable the "Install/Uninstall Defend" feature and then install/uninstall.

 - **Q: How to uninstall Sgallery in Device Owner mode?**
 - A: Just select "Uninstall" in the settings of Sgallery.